Access to the Library

-Suggestion forms are available at the help desk and there is an online suggestion form on the Library website.
+There is an online suggestion form on the Library website.
 Readers are encouraged to recommend for purchase relevant titles which are not in stock.

 There are computers on all floors of the Rotunda, in the Papyrology Library, the Haverfield Room and in the entrance area.
 All computers allow access to SOLO (some on each floor are restricted to this purpose).
 SOLO displays holdings in the Sackler and other University libraries.
 User guides are available at the Main Help Desk.

 From the SOLO homepage you can access a variety of internet resources, including bibliographic reference and full-text databases, available in the Oxford domain (OXLIP) and the University's holdings of electronic journals.